diegov-cyb/wazuh-alienvault-otx-kibana-monitoring-lab/README.md

 - VirtualBox Networking (Host-Only + NAT)

 ## Purpose
-This lab project was created to gain hands-on experience with security monitoring, endpoint visibility, threat detection workflows, and SIEM-style data analysis using Wazuh and Elastic Slack.
+This lab project was created to gain hands-on experience with security monitoring, endpoint visibility, threat detection workflows, and SIEM-style data analysis using Wazuh and Elastic Stack.
 It replicates real security operations tasks including:
 - Agent deployment & enrollment
 - Log ingestion and analysis